Speakers: Full Bios

 Originally from Spokane where he earned his MBA at Gonzaga University, Aaron moved to Salt Lake in 2016 and is a fellow mid-single in the Emigration ward.

 Danny Brock has a degree in business from Utah State University and has a Utah State Contractor license.
 He spent 27 years as Senior Vice President of Aladdin Industries, a small manufacturing company.
 Danny later developed and managed the Business Partnership program for Deseret Industries.
-He currently works as the Self-Reliance Services Regional Manager for The Church of Jesus Christ of Latter-day Saints.
+He currently works as the Employment Support Manager of Welfare and Self-Reliance Services for The Church of Jesus Christ of Latter-day Saints.
+He is an advisory board member for the Salvation Army.
 He is also a commissioner for relations between The Church and the Boy Scouts of America.
+He is the recipient of the Silver Antelope award, one of the highest honors given by the Boy Scouts of America.

 Danny was raised in Huntington Beach, California and was a member of the Western Avenue Baptist Church.
 He joined The Church of Jesus Christ of Latter-day Saints when he was 15 and went on a mission to the New York, New York City Mission when he was 19.
 He served as a scoutmaster, as a bishop on two separate occasions, as a mission president in the South Africa Durban Mission, and as a stake president for nine mission branches.
 He is currently serving as advisor to the 2019 Salt Lake City Mid-Singles Conference Committee.